wryan67/ipAddr/readme.md

     $ crontab -e

-Then add the following line:
+Then add the following line, but replayce the ${HOME} variables with the physical path to your home folder:

     @reboot ${HOME}/bin/ipAddr.sh -a 0x27 > ${HOME}/logs/ipAddr.log 2>&1